 In 1854, Grant returned to St. Louis and reunited with his family.
-As a civilian, he first tried his hand as a farmer on Dent family land.
-Appropriately, Grant named his farm “Hardscrabble;” despite working hard, the farm did not provide much of a living.
+As a civilian, he first tried his hand as a farmer on the Dent family land.
+Appropriately, Grant named his farm “Hardscrabble.”
+Despite working hard, the farm provided little.
 From 1858 to 1859, Grant went into the real estate business with his wife’s cousin.
-During that period, Grant freed his one slave, William Jones, who came to him from the Dent family.
+During that period, Grant freed his one slave, William Jones, who was given to him by the Dent family.
 When the real estate venture failed, Grant moved to Galena, Illinois, in May 1860.
-Here, Grant became a clerk in his father’s leather store.
+There, he became a clerk in his father’s leather store.

 Civil War Career

-After the Battle of Fort Sumter (April 12–13, 1861), Grant volunteered for military duty.
+After the Battle of Fort Sumter (April 12–13, 1861)touched off the American Civil War, Grant volunteered for military duty.
 In June, he visited General George McClellan’s headquarters in Cincinnati, Ohio, but McClellan refused to see him.
 On June 15, he returned to Galena and accepted an appointment as a colonel in the Illinois militia.
-On July 31, at the urging of several Illinois congressmen, U.S. President Abraham Lincoln submitted a request to Congress to commission Grant as a brigadier general in the volunteer army, retroactive to May 17, 1861.
+On July 31, at the urging of several Illinois congressmen, U.S. President Abraham Lincoln submitted a request to Congress to commission Grant as a brigadier general in the volunteer army, retroactively to May 17, 1861.
 Congress approved Lincoln’s request on August 9.
 On September 1, Western Department Commander Major General John C. Frémont selected Grant to command the District of Southeast Missouri, and Grant established his headquarters at Cairo, Illinois.